 The mushrooms and the spaghetti in the pan should be really hot when adding the sauce.
 However, ensure that you remove the pan from the hob; if the egg mixture gets too hot, it will scramble.
 The mixture should thicken and coat the pasta, but it should not scramble.

 Use tongs to lift the long noodles from the pan and mix them with the sauce.
 Alternatively, you can use two forks; in this case, make sure you don’t scratch the pan, especially if you are using a nonstick pan.

 You can buy it in specialty stores or online.
 Authentic truffle oil will cost at least 15-20 $/€ for a small bottle.
-A synthetic product is cheaper, but I recommend the one derived from natural ingredients.
+A synthetic product is cheaper, but I recommend one derived from natural ingredients.

 Keep it in a dark cupboard, and don’t leave it lying around for too long, as it will lose its flavor.

 Use it for finishing dishes; it’s very potent, so only a touch of truffle oil will be sufficient.
-Try it on other pasta dishes, add it to salad dressings, risotto or polenta.
+Try it on other pasta dishes, and add it to salad dressings, risotto or polenta.
 Drizzle it over French fries or roasted potatoes, over poached or scrambled eggs, over vegetables or fish.